 - Is anyone on my surgical team out-of-network?

 If you have a surgery scheduled, ask the hospital if anyone on your surgery team—like the anesthesiologist—is out-of-network.
 Even if the facility you’re going to is in-network, not all of the providers may be in your network.

 - Are you sending my lab work to an in-network lab?

 Ask your doctor if they’ll be sending your lab work to an in-network laboratory for testing.

 - Is that provider or facility in-network?

 If your doctor recommends a certain location or provider for services—like a MRI—ask if that location or provider is in-network.
 If they’re not, ask for in-network alternatives.

-While the national industry conversation will likely continue around the surprise billing issue, remember, you can help prevent any questionable billing by asking questions.
 You can also contact your health insurance representative to discuss additional options you may have.
 Priority Health members can call the number on the back of their member ID card or log in to their member account to send a secure message.